Rather read it later? Download the PDF:

 How to Use Google My Business to Get More Customers

-Google My Business is a fantastic way to get your business seen by people searching for your services in their area.
+Google Business Profile is a fantastic way to get your business seen by people searching for your services in their area.
 An optimized listing will push your company closer to the top of the search engine results page (SERP) and promote you to potential customers.

 In the first part of this article, we’re going to cover how to claim your profile and the initial optimization techniques to get you ranking.
 In the second part, we’re going to look at posts, followers, questions & answers, messaging, bookings, and reviews.

 If you haven’t created a GBP listing yet, now’s the time to do it.

 Sometimes Google will automatically create a basic listing for companies, so the easiest way to find out if you have one is to search your company’s name on Google.
 If a listing appears on the right-hand side of your screen, then you just need to claim it.

 Alternatively, you can look up your business on Google Maps to see if it appears as a marker.
 Appearing on Google Maps (with prewritten directions) is one of the great benefits of having a listing with GBP.

 If your business has a GBP listing, then all you must do is verify you own it.
 The most common way to verify your listing is by receiving your verification number over the phone or by postcard.

 Once your listing is verified, you’ll be able to edit and optimize your listing to get it promoted above your competitors.